caseycrogers/async_list_view/README.md

 # async_list_view

-A Flutter Widget that wraps a ListView providing functionality for displaying entries coming from asynchronous streams.
+A Flutter Widget that generates a ListView from an asynchronous stream of list items.